Most of us really enjoy a great massage, but have you ever stopped to think just how many benefits of massage there are?

 Are you someone who frequently gets a massage?
 You will want to consider just how much good you are doing for your body!
 Are you someone who has thought about getting a massage, but haven’t tried it out yet?
 You should know just what you are missing out on and what you have to gain by embarking on the wonderful journey of massage.

 There are many different types of massages, though most trigger the same beneficial responses in the body.

-Here are 8 scientifically proven benefits of massage:
+Here below are 8 scientifically proven benefits of massage:

 1. Mood Lifting

 Do you ever struggle with feeling down in the dumps or discouraged or disappointed?
 This likely will lead to feeling grumpy or out-of-sorts.
 It happens to all of us, so don’t feel bad.
 But if you’d like to turn yourself around to feeling cheerful, a massage may be just the ticket for you.
 One study demonstrably showed how massage increased the level of oxytocin in the body, a hormone has sometimes been dubbed the feel-good hormone.
 Oxytocin has shown to lower blood pressure, increases tolerance of pain, stimulates growth and lessens stress-hormones in the blood.

 A massage can give you such a feeling of well-being that you can’t help but have a brighter outlook on life.
 It has a way of erasing the blues and lifting your mood.

 If you always seem to “catch” whatever is going around and tend to have a poor immune system, you’ll be glad to know that massage is an excellent antidote for this.
 There have been a number of studies done on the effect massage has on the immune system.
 One preliminary study that was done in 2011 showed how weekly Swedish massage or light touch massage increased the production of white blood cells (good for fighting diseases).